Table of Contents

 Partnership

-- The law does not set a minimum capital amount.
+• The law does not set a minimum capital .

-- Only the general partner is indefinitely and jointly and severally liable for the debts and losses of the company out of their assets.
-The limited partner is liable only up to the amounts they promised to contribute unless they are involved in the management of the partnership.
+• Only general partners are unlimitedly and severally liable for the debts and losses of the company to the extent of their own assets.
+Limited partners are liable only up to the amount they have promised to contribute, unless they are involved in the management of the company.

-It should be noted that, although it avoids many of the legal formalities that may be required of companies with legal personality, as from 1 November 2018 a simple partnership must register with the CBE as a company subject to registration before it can start its activities.
-This registration process is done via a business counter.
+It should be noted that while a simple partnership is exempt from many of the legal formalities that may be required of companies with legal personality, as of 1 November 2018, a simple partnership must register with the CBE as a company subject to registration before it can start its activities.
+This registration process is to be completed via a business counter.

 Boulevard de Waterloo 115